10 Most Useless Pieces of Job Advice You Can Safely Ignore

 Rocking the boat isn’t usually celebrated in corporate culture, and offering criticism after criticism without a solution isn’t something we recommend.
 But if you want to get promoted, you should stand out from the crowd.

-That means coming up with new, innovative ideas that streamline processes and make the business better than you found it.
+That means coming up with new, innovative ideas that make the business better than you found it.

-If you keep your head down and don’t draw attention to yourself, you’re more likely to be passed up for a promotion than if you work hard while frequently (and loudly) contributing to the company.
+If you always keep your head down and don’t draw attention to yourself, you’re more likely to be passed up for a promotion than if you work hard while frequently (and overtly) improving the company.

 You can always find a way to get paid for doing what you love